Subh37106/ai-mood-ad-optimizer/README.md

 This web application uses AI-powered facial emotion detection to dynamically change ad content based on the user's detected mood.
 The goal is to test whether personalized, emotion-matched ads improve click-through rates compared to static ads.

 ### Key Features
-- Real-time webcam emotion detection using face-api.js
+- Real-time webcam emotion detection using face-api.js (falls back to demo mode with simulated emotions if models fail to load)
 - Dynamic ad content swapping (image and text) based on detected emotions: Happy, Sad, Angry, Neutral
 - Click tracking and statistics display with interactive chart
 - Sound feedback for emotion changes